 Have you ever wondered if mommy guilt is getting in the way of your parenting?
-If you have, then it’s time together we learn how to prevent mommy guilt from getting in the way of us being the best mom version of us.
+If you have, then it’s time we learn how to prevent mommy guilt from getting in the way of us becoming the best mom version of ourselves.

 How To Prevent Mommy Guilt From Getting In The Way Of Your Parenting

 I will be the first to admit that I am full of mommy guilt.
 I’m constantly fighting with myself not to feel guilty about not having dinner ready on time or letting them watch television for more than an hour, putting the girls to bed early, and the list goes on and on.
 That’s when I realized that I was filled with mommy guilt and it was time that I stopped being so hard on myself.

 How Do You Know If You Suffer From Mommy Guilt?

 This might be different for you, but for me, I began getting angry at my children and husband when I wanted to do something for myself, but then canceled.
 I would blame them for not being able to have my time, but in reality, it was the fact that I was feeling guilty of doing something for or by myself without them.
 In fact, my husband often encourages me to do things for myself, but I always make excuses for why I can’t.

 Here are some questions you might ask yourself to help you determine if you suffer from mom guilt.

 - Do you look at what other mothers are doing and feel shame that you aren’t able to do those same things?

 - Have you spent time wishing you were a better mother just because another child had a different situation than yours?